As consumers continue to transition away from brick-and-mortar businesses, analysts predict this number will increase in the coming years.

-You can also use video testimonials to promote your e-commerce website.
+You can also use video testimonials to promote your e-commerce website's products.

 When shoppers see past customers talking about their positive experience with your online store in a testimonial video, they'll tend to feel more confident engaging with your business and purchasing its products.

 Testimonials are created by past customers, so they offer an unbiased opinion of your e-commerce website, which means shoppers tend to trust them more than ads or other marketing messages.

 And testimonials in video format are even more effective than those in text format because they show the past customer discussing his or her experience.

 Testimonials help conversions on your site because they belong to a category of psychological phenomena known as social proof.
 And, according to Robert Cialdini, in his book Influence, social proof is a weapon of influence.